AnyarInc/gnugraph/README.md

 # gnugraph

-Header only C++ plotting interface for Gnuplot
+A header only interface to gnuplot.exe, to plot 2D and 3D graphs from C++ code.

+## Currently supports Gnuplot 4.6